alexmcross18/infrastructure-and-detection-as-code-CI-CD-pipeline/README.md

 # Infrastructure & Detection as Code | CI/CD Pipeline

-> A multi-environment Azure security pipeline built by a SOC analyst — automating the deployment of Microsoft Sentinel detection rules, Log Analytics Workspaces, and cloud security policy using GitHub Actions, ARM templates, and Bicep.
+> A multi-environment Azure security pipeline built by a SOC analyst — automating the deployment of Microsoft Sentinel detection rules, Log Analytics Workspaces, Entra ID diagnostic settings, and cloud security policy using GitHub Actions, ARM templates, and Bicep.

 ---